zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 #### UPDATE_VALIDATOR_NODE
 **Status: Not Implemented**

 Updates the Validator node by the owner.
+Only `description` can be changed.
+`validator_address` is used to reference the node, but can not be changed.

 - Parameters:
     - `validator_address`: string // the tendermint validator address; bech32 encoded